oroinc/OroCRMMarketingBundle/src/Oro/Bundle/CampaignBundle/Resources/doc/api/campaign.md

 #### get_subresource

-Retrieve the record of the organization that a specific campaign belongs to.
+Retrieve a record of the organization that a specific campaign belongs to.

 #### get_relationship